English Language Resources

 It is normal to feel overwhelmed when you first begin your studies at the University of Illinois.
 Even native English speakers do.
 The academic environment is stressful and competitive.
 In addition, you have to deal with a new culture.
 It takes time to adapt.

 Use a small tape recorder in class.
 This will allow you to hear the professor's lecture more than once.
 Some of the small tape recorders are made especially for picking up a voice that is far away.
-You can buy one at one of the local electronics stores, such as Circuit City or Best Buy.
+You can buy one at one of the local electronics stores, such as Best Buy.

 Be patient.
 It takes time to get used to some professors' accents.
 After you listen for a few weeks, your listening comprehension of that person should improve.

 Don't be afraid to ask questions of the professor.
 Use the professor's or the teaching assistant's office hours.
 Write out your questions ahead of time and then go and ask.
 It is part of their job to answer your questions and help you.
 Try to remember that the attitude towards teachers may be different here than in your country.